 Bears and Osha

-One of the most widely used herbs found in the Southwestern Rocky Mountain region is osha root (Ligusticum porteri), a member of the parsley family (Apiaceae).
-The root is used by modern herbalists to support respiratory and immune health (such as in our Kick-Ass Immune Activator for adults and Kick-It Immune For Kids).
-However, it must be used sparingly, as osha is currently vulnerable in the Southwest.
-We have to protect this plant’s delicate presence in the wild.
+One of the most widely used herbs found in the Southwestern Rocky Mountain region is Osha root (Ligusticum porteri), a member of the parsley family (Apiaceae).
+The root is used by modern herbalists to support respiratory and immune health (such as in our Kick-Ass Immune Activator for adults and Kick-It Immune Activator For Kids).
+However, it must be used sparingly, as Osha is currently vulnerable in the Southwest.
+We have to protect this plant's delicate presence in the wild.

 Photo by Stan Cunningham of Ursus Nature Photography.

 By observing their four-legged kin, Natives Americans were able to discover the sacred relationship between bears and Osha, leading them to call the herb "bear medicine" and "bear root."
 Bears are known for their love of Osha, and it's often one of the first plants they seek out and consume after waking from hibernation in the spring.
 They've also been observed digging up and chewing Osha roots when sick to ease their discomfort.

 Yarrow (Achillea millefolium) has long been used in first aid situations to support healthy blood flow and microbial balance.
 In fact, the Greek warrior Achilles was said to have carried yarrow with him during the Trojan War to treat battlefield wounds, leading to it being nicknamed "the warrior herb."